natecostello/van_two_point_oh/electrical/voltage_trade_studies/Electrical_24V_vs_48V_concepts.md

 Both these concepts leverage the ability to perform rapid battery charge via the alternator(s).
 Both concepts will make use of alternator speed and/or temperature sense to determine charge rate.
 Both concepts will make use of the [Transit Stationary Elevated Idle Control (SEIC)](SVE Bulletin Q-239 Stationary Elevated Idle Control.pdf) to achieve high charge rates during idle.
 Alternator-Engine RPM ratio is 2.7 per the BEMM.
 This results in a base idle alternator speed of 1755 RPM and a SEIC range of 2160 RPM to 6480 RPM.
 [This forum post](https://www.fordtransitusaforum.com/threads/rpms.83245/) suggests crusing at 65mph with the new 10 speed transmissions would yield an alternator speed of 5130 RPM.

+Note: The BMS limit charge via CAN substanitally (~1A) when the highest cell reaches the balance start voltage setting (2.35V) corresponding to a maximum pack voltage of 27.6V.

 ### 24V Concept Rapid Charge

 **TLDR:** By using maximum idle and both alternators maximally, a charge rate of 5124W (Multiplus Compact 183A at 28V) or 5544W (Multiplus 24/3000 198A at 28V) should be achievable.
 This equates to about 10 or 11 hours of air conditioning per hour of idle or driving.
 By only using the second alternator, a charge rate of 3724W should be achievable, equating to about 7 hours of air conditioning per hour of idle or driving.